A tool for creating visually pleasing print borders using the golden ratio. You can calculate and preview the result for any picture or paper size.

 In the past, I had used Martin Bailey’s print border calculations.
 He uses 10% of the shorter side of the paper as border size, but I find this too technical.

 1.Golden ratio print borders

-Then I remembered having read about the golden ratio (represented by the greek letter phi: φ, or 1 : 1.6180339887…) and how it can provide aesthetically pleasing proportions.
-So I tried to figure out if someone has already used this approach.
+Then I remembered having read about the golden ratio (represented by the Greek letter phi: φ, or 1 : 1.6180339887…) and how its proportions are considered aesthetically pleasing.
+So I checked if someone has already tried this out.
 The only related post I was able to find was about how to optimize the picture-to-border ratio.
 The post explains how to calculate a border size for a given image size, using the golden ratio.
 What I wanted was the exact opposite – to calculate the borders for a given paper size.

-In the end, the ratio of the paper area compared to the print area should equal the golden ratio.

-Eventually I developed my own formula to calculate the border size for any given paper size and decided to make it available online so others can try it out for themselves.
-The header image at the top of this post is an example of how a print using golden ratio print borders would look like on ISO sized paper.
+In the end, I developed my own formula to calculate the border size for any given paper size.
+I decided to make it available online so others can try and use it as well.
+The header image at the top of this post is an example of how the result looks like on ISO sized paper.